 Getting Started as a Part P Registered Domestic Installer or a Joint Industry Board Graded Electrician

-INTRODUCTION TO THE NEW RULES REQUIRED FOR QUALIFIELD SUPERVISORS IN THE ELECTRICAL INDUSTRY
+INTRODUCTION TO THE NEW RULES REQUIRED FOR QUALIFIED SUPERVISORS IN THE ELECTRICAL INDUSTRY

 The Electrotechnical Assessment Specification Management Committee (EAS) have published the NEW rules for Qualified Supervisors with effect from 1st September 2020.
 Please see the information below.

 The FULL scheme document can be viewed HERE:-